jsebdev/love-is-in-the-sums/README.md

 $ -3,0
 ```

 Or you can input the arguments from a file.
 Pass the name of the file as the first argument.
-Make sure that the first line of the file contains both first the list of integers separated by commas, and second the target separated by spaces.
+Make sure that the first line of the file contains both the list of integers separated by commas, and then the target separated by spaces.
 Example:

 ```